oisintohak/The-Drum-School---MS1/README.md

 - Save the selection and when the page reloads the link to your live site will be in the GitHub Pages section.
 The link can take up to 1 hour to go live.

 To clone this repository run `git clone https://github.com/oisintohak/Milestone-Project-1.git` into a terminal with git installed.

+## Version Control
+Git and GitHub were used as version control throughout this project.

 ---
 ## Credits